-The proposed Bachelor of Science in Sustainability and the Built Environment is a four year 120 credit hour program of which 45 hours are required courses including a 3 credit hour capstone course, and 24 hours of approved electives.
+The proposed Bachelor of Science in Sustainability and the Built Environment is a four year 120 credit hour program of which 48 hours are required courses including a 6 credit hour capstone course, and 21 hours of approved electives.
 Two tracks are proposed, one is a general degree program accessible to students at either the sophomore or junior levels.
 The second track is for students interested in a combined bachelors and masters degree.
 The combined degree offering that will be immediately available is: a 4+1 in urban and regional planning.
-Additional combined degrees under development are a 4+3 in architecture, a 4+2 in building construction, a 4+2 in interior design and a 4+2 in landscape architecture.
+Additional combined degrees under consideration and directly related to this degree are a 4+3 in architecture, a 4+2 in building construction, a 4+2 in interior design and a 4+2 in landscape architecture.